lauraloops/Skyscanner/README.md

 ## ✅ Accomplishments

-- Connected backend and frontend successfully
+- Successfully connected backend and frontend
 - Built a functional collaborative travel planner
 - Managed real-time API calls and custom filtering logic
 - Learned to work under tight time constraints as a team

 ---